ethanokamura/perfectline/src/content/linked-list/constructors.md

 Note that the list and copy constructor use the `push_back()` function!
 We will create this functionality in the next section.

 ### Default Constructor
 The default constructor initializes the object of its class to some meaningful initial state.
-In our case, we will want to define the head, tail and size of our list!
+In our case, we will want to define the head, tail, and size of our list!
 Without setting values to our list (like creating a list), we will want to set the default nodes to null.

 Here's what it looks like:
 ```cpp